Oblongs/common-domain-model/docs/eligible-collateral-representation.md

 for defining collateral asset economic identity, correct categorisation and application of specified haircuts and concentration limits.
-Having no common standards in place to represent the key data has led to lengthy negotiation, misinterpretation, lack of interoperability and downstream operational inefficiency.
+Having no common standards in place to represent the key data has led to lengthy negotiation, misinterpretation, lack of interoperability, and downstream operational inefficiency.

 # Eligible Collateral in the CDM